Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models: Conclusion

 \section{Conclusion}

 In this work, we collect a new benchmark Adversarial VQA (AVQA) to evaluate the robustness of VQA models.
 It is collected iteratively for 3 rounds via a human-and-model-in-the-loop enabled training paradigm, on images from different domains.
 AVQA questions cover diverse robustness types, enabling a more comprehensive evaluation on model robustness.
-Our analysis shows that state-of-the-art models cannot maintain decent performance on AVQA, despite of large-scale pre-training, adversarial training, sophisticated model architecture design and stronger visual features.
-AVQA brings a new challenge to the community on how to design a more robust VQA models that could be ready to deploy in real-life application.
+Our analysis shows that state-of-the-art models cannot maintain decent performance on AVQA, despite of large-scale pre-training, adversarial training, sophisticated model architecture design, and stronger visual features.
+AVQA brings a new challenge to the community on how to design more robust VQA models that are ready to deploy in real-life applications.

 { }